fivdi/pigpio/doc/notifier.md

 ## Class Notifier - Notification Stream

-A Notifier contains a stream which provide notifications about state changes on any of GPIOs 0 through 31 concurrently.
+A Notifier contains a stream which provides notifications about state changes on any of GPIOs 0 through 31 concurrently.
 Each notification read from the stream contains information about the logic levels of the GPIOs and the time of the state changes accurate to a few microseconds.
 It's possible to handle in excess of 100000 notifications per second.

 #### Methods
   - [Notifier([options])](https://github.com/fivdi/pigpio/blob/master/doc/notifier.md#notifieroptions)